 Each year, the division processes over 500,000 personal and 600,000 business tax returns and issues more than 280,000 tax refunds.
 In addition, the division's computer staff is responsible for the design and administration of some of the most sophisticated and technically-advanced processing and imaging systems in the state.
 Delaware has been a national leader in applying technology to tax administration.

 Tax enforcement includes examinations and audits (i.e., determinations of tax) and collection of delinquent accounts.
 The division's enforcement responsibilities encompass 15 different revenue sources, including the state's personal and corporate income taxes, gross receipts tax and realty transfer tax.

-The division has aggressively pursued the method of filing personal tax returns in a digital format, consisting of Internet filing, electronic software filing, and barcoded paper filing.
-Digital returns reduce mail and data entry processing and as a result improve the refund issuance process and decrease seasonal and operating expenses.
-Since implementation, the number of digitally filed returns has increased from zero in Fiscal Year 1995 to 248,000 in Fiscal Year 2003.State Lottery Office
+The division has aggressively pursued electronic filing methods for personal tax returns; consisting of Internet filing, electronic software filing, and barcoded paper filing.
+Electronic returns reduce mail and data entry processing, and as a result improve the refund issuance process and decrease seasonal and operating expenses.

 The mission of this agency is to maximize revenue contributions to the state's General Fund, thereby helping to fund the delivery of governmental services to the people of Delaware: